TanmaySantra/Sales_Forecast/README.md

 2. **Data Preprocessing**
    - Handled missing values and ensured the data was time-indexed.
 3. **Modeling**
-   - Applied time series forecasting models such as:
-     - ARIMA / SARIMA
-     - Facebook Prophet
-     - [Or: Linear Regression, LSTM, etc.]
+   - Applied Linear Regression model
 4. **Evaluation**
    - Used metrics like MAE, RMSE to assess model performance.
 5. **Forecasting**